 The multi-bit input to these stages are normally close to Gaussian, as expected by the central limit theorem; however, detailed agreement will vary with the number of intervening stages and distribution of the raw input samples.
 The target mean, $\mu$ , is always zero; the standard deviation, $\sigma$ , is set to maximize the weak-correlation detection efficiency of the requantized samples.
-The precise value of $\sigma$ is not critical here as the multi-bit input ( $\approx$ 18 bits are available) is requantized to many fewer bits following this stage; typically, multi-bit full-scale corresponds to $\sim$ 6 $\sigma$ once requantization thresholds have been optimized.
+The precise value of $\sigma$ is not critical here as the multi-bit input ( $\approx$ 16 bits are available) is requantized to many fewer bits following this stage; typically, multi-bit full-scale corresponds to $\sim 6\sigma$ once requantization thresholds have been optimized.

-5.6.
+5.7.
 Sample Requantization

-After gain and offset renormalization, the final band-limited ouput is requantized to 2-bit, 3-bit or 4-bit samples; each corresponds to a unique FPGA configuration and hence a reconfiguration is required to change it.
+After gain and offset renormalization, the final band-limited output is requantized to 2-bit, 3-bit or 4-bit samples; each corresponds to a unique FPGA configuration and hence a reconfiguration is required to change it.
 Using fewer bits decreases cross-correlation detection efficiency but offers higher spectral resolution for a given bandwidth.
-The detection efficiencies are 87.24% (2-bit), 96.26% (3-bit), and 98.36% (4-bit); for details of the quantization schemes, see Appendix B of Rauch & Salter (2012).
+The formal detection efficiencies are 87.24% (2-bit), 96.26% (3-bit), and 98.36% (4-bit); for details of the quantization schemes, see Appendix B of Rauch & Salter (2012).
 Spectral resolutions for each are given in Tables 3-5 below.
+The output of this stage comprises the data samples to be cross-correlated.

 A set of quantization state counters is attached to the requantized sample stream and read out as part of the lag dump cycle.
 They are used to monitor sample statistics and to determine the optimal gain/offset values for each IF segment.
+Statistics of the raw, undecimated ADC samples are also calculated to support ADC thresholding and end-to-end gain calibration.